Overnight Steel Cut Oats

 Step by Step Overview:

-In a large mixing bowl, combine honey, peanut butter, cinnamon, and salt:
+In a large mixing bowl, combine honey, peanut butter, cinnamon, and a small pinch of salt:

 Pretty much all of these ingredients are optional and just used as flavorings, so feel free to change them as you see fit.